bmmanson/link-rank-v1/README.md

-A Hacker News clone, built with from scratch with React, Node and SQL
+a site for sharing links, inspired by Reddit, Hacker News and Twitter, built with from scratch with React, Node and SQL